hoaxter/hoaxter/README.md

 - 👋 Hi, I’m Nitin Sikarwar
 - ⚙️ I’m currently learning Reverse Enigneering and Web Pentesting
-- 🔗 I’m looking to collaborate on any project related to my domain
+- 🔗 I’m looking to collaborate on any project related to infosec or cybersecurity
 - 📫 How to reach me myinsta @neoknight_ and linkdein https://www.linkedin.com/in/nitin-sikarwar/
 - 🎧 Music: HeadPhones always On